Kernel-Dirichlet/AcceleRAG/README.md

 # AcceleRAG

-A high-performance RAG (Retrieval-Augmented Generation) system focused on speed and accuracy.
-Version 0.8.0
+A high-performance RAG (Retrieval-Augmented Generation) framework focused on speed and accuracy.
+Version 0.7.0

 ## Overview

-AcceleRAG is designed to provide fast and accurate document retrieval and generation capabilities.
+AcceleRAG is a framework (not a library) designed to provide fast and accurate document retrieval and generation capabilities.
 It features a modular document chunking system with n-gram based indexing as the default strategy, flexible database support, and advanced embedding models.

 ## Quick Start

 ### Using the RAGManager

-The most flexible way to use AcceleRAG is through the `RAGManager` class:
+The core of AcceleRAG is the `RAGManager` class in `runners.py`.
+This is the main framework code for production use.
+For interactive testing and experimentation, use `run_agent.py` which provides a terminal interface.

 ```python
 from runners import RAGManager